 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct two to three months out and ask about the lake restoration programme.
 Skip if you have kids; the adults-only and ecology-first ethos is consistent across the property.